PeterDieter/ODDP/README.md

 # The On-Demand Delivery Problem: Online Assignment of Orders to Warehouses and Couriers

 In the problem at hand, we operate multiple warehouse (depots) in a service region from which couriers start their trip to serve an order.
 When an order arrives, we need to assign it to a warehouse and a courier.
+When a courier serves the last order on his tour, he needs to be assigned to a warehouse to return to.
 The goal is to minimize the tardiness of customers.

 Visualization of the problem (made in [visualizeSimulation.py](python/visualizeSimulation.py)):